CarolHall-NCSU-CBE/8-mer-peptides-TcdB/README.md

 # 8-mer-peptides-TcdB
-This repository contains the data and codes associated with the paper-Development of Peptide Glucosyltransferase Inhibitors with Comprehensive Coverage across Clostridioides difficile Toxin B Sub-Types.
+This repository contains the in-silico data associated with the paper-Development of Peptide Glucosyltransferase Inhibitors with Comprehensive Coverage across Clostridioides difficile Toxin B Sub-Types.

-# Requirement and Installation
-The source codes are in /code/.
-Compiler such as gfortran or ifort is required

 # Data for paper
 /SB1 to SB7, LSB5/-These directories contains the following files: